GShuttleworth/Cisco-DNA-Center-Device-Config-To-Git/README.md

 The `dna_center_to_git.py` Python script has some variables you need to define.

 Edit `url`, `username` and `password` to match your device.
-By default the connection details are for the DevNet IOS-EX Sandbox mentioned above.
+By default the connection details are for the DevNet DNA Center Sandbox mentioned above.

 You should also set `use_ssl_verification` to `True` if you are using this code in production to ensure ssl certificates are respected (and used).